backdrop-contrib/entity_token/README.md

 Provides token replacements for all properties that have no tokens and are known to the entity API.
 Enable to use.

+IMPORTANT: Version 2 is the recommended version.
+Version 1 more closely resemebles the Drupal version, but presents several unresolved issues.

 Version 2.x of Entity Tokens has been rewritten to:
 - Automatically provide tokens for custom entities' properties
 - Allow the use of chained field tokens that mimic the chained properties of entity metadata wrappers